 \subsection{Implementation Details}

 We provide here the main implementation details for our image anomaly detection application.
-Further implementation details for the image application can be found in the supplementary material (App.\ref{app:imp_image}).
-Implementation details for the time series experiments can be found in the supplementary material as well (App.\ref{app:imp_ts}).
+Further implementation details for the image application can be found in App.\ref{app:imp_image}; Implementation details for the time series application can be found in the supplementary material in App.\ref{app:imp_ts}.

+\textbf{ResNet levels.} We use the representations from the 3rd and 4th blocks of a \textit{WideResNet50$\times$2} (resulting in sets size $7\times7$ and $14\times14$ elements, respectively).
+We also use all the raw pixels in the image as an additional set (resized to $224\times224$ elements).
+The total anomaly score is the average of the anomaly scores obtained for the set of 3rd ResNet block features, the set of 4th ResNet block features, and the set of raw pixels.
+The average anomaly score is weighted by the following factors $(1,1,0.1)$ respectively (see App.\ref{app:loco_robust} for our robustness to the choice of weighting factor).

 \textbf{Multiple crops for image anomaly detection.} Describing the entire image as a single set might sometimes lose discriminative power when the anomalies are localized.
 To mitigate this issue, we can treat only a part of an image as our entire set.
-To do so, we crop the image to a factor of $c$, and compare the elements taken only from these crops.
-We compute an anomaly score for each crop factor and for each center location.
-We then average over the anomaly scores of the different crop center locations for the same crop factor $c$.
-Finally, for each ResNet level (described above), we average the anomaly scores over the different crop ratios $c$.
-We use crop ratios of $\{1.0,0.7,0.5,0.33\}$.
+To do so, we crop the image to smaller images by a factor of $c$, and compare the elements taken from each crop.
+We compute an anomaly score for each crop scale and for each center location.
+We then average over the anomaly scores of the different crop center locations for the same crop scale $c$.
+Finally, for each ResNet level, we average the anomaly scores over the different crop scales.
+We use crop scales of $\{1.0,0.7,0.5,0.33\}$.
 The different center locations are taken with a stride of $0.25$ of the entire image.
-We note that feeding an image to the network multiple provide only a marginal advantage (\cref{tab:abl_image}), and that baseline methods used a significantly larger of forward passes with the feature extractors \cite{roth2022towards}.
+We observe that combining different scales offers only a marginal advantage (see Tab.\ref{tab:abl_image}), while baseline methods require significantly more forward passes through the feature extractors \cite{roth2022towards}.

 \textbf{Runtime.} A simple implementation of our method can run in real time ($>20$ images per second) without multiple crops.
 Using multiple crops can be simply parallelized on multiple GPUs.